 Yes!
 For the safety all our doggies guests, dogs must be on leash when brought into AYP.

-What should I bring with my dog when he comes to AYP?
+What should I bring with my dog when he comes to AYP for boarding?

 Applause Your Paws provides all the beds, blankets, bowls and toys.
 Please bring only your dog, their leash, collar/harness and food.
 Bully Sticks, Antlers or other edible chews (please no rawhides) are encouraged and will be given to your dog during rest times.
 We have an awesome Chew Bar in our retail area for your convenience.

 What if my dog becomes ill or requires medical attention during their stay?

 Our Director of Canine Care will get in touch with you immediately, to go over what the next steps maybe.
 We ask all owners to complete a Veterinary Release form, should your dog need emergency medical attention, that form gives us & the vet permission to treat your dog as needed (at owners expense).

 What will my dog be doing throughout the day if it cannot play with other dogs?